 SSL/TLS certificate management is not usually given the attention it deserves, despite the fact that they are so vital to ensuring security, confirming identities, and supporting online payments.
-This is especially true when it comes to digital certificates used within the enterprise.
+This is especially true when it comes to SSL certificates used within the enterprise.
 Particularly for larger organizations, the assets behind a firewall or within a virtual private network, need to be protected.
 The stakes are high and it is vital to ensure that only legitimate devices and authorized individuals have access.
 That is where internal certificates have proven their worth, but organizations too often neglect necessary management tasks.

 Potential troubles inside the business

 In fact, with the interconnected nature of modern business, internal certificates can be just as critical as those associated with public sites.
 If certificates affiliated with internal sites are not managed properly, cascading problems such as preventing employees from accessing needed resources or locking out access to data that could be needed either internally or externally can be a result.
 This kind of problem can sometimes persist “under the radar” because it may be handled by an IT service desk “ticket” and may only impact low-level employees.
 But the direct and indirect costs can add up.